snowplow-devops/helm-charts/charts/cron-job/README.md

 _Note_: As default the chart simply deploys an example busybox to illustrate running a simple command - take note of the default `values.yaml` and alter to suit your needs!

+To see example input you should also dig through the `values.yaml` to understand the full range of options available.

 ## Uninstalling the Chart

 To uninstall/delete the `cron-job` release: